anuj-m-sharma/NFL-Analysis/README.md

 What will a NFL running back's fantasy football point per game production be based on their in-game statistics such as rushing/passing yards per game, touchdowns per game, etc.?

-What in-game statistics contribute most consistently to a NFL running back's fantasy football point and point per per game production?
+What in-game statistics contribute most consistently to a NFL running back's fantasy football point and point per game production?

 How accurately does a NFL running back's previous season statistics predict what they are going to do the next year they play?